Danny Baker (politician)

+He previously served as Lord Mayor of Belfast from 2019 to 2022, and a Belfast City Councillor for the Collin DEA from 2017 to 2022.

 Early life

 Baker attended De La Salle College and St Colm's High School in Twinbrook, Belfast.

 Political career

 Baker was co-opted onto Belfast City Council in 2017, and re-elected in 2019, representing the Collin electoral area.
 He was Lord Mayor of Belfast between December 2019 and June 2020 after incumbent Lord Mayor John Finucane was elected MP for Belfast North in the 2019 UK general election.

+Baker was elected to the Northern Ireland Assembly, for Belfast West, in the 2022 election and currently sits on the Committee for Education and the Committee for Justice.